bitwalt/testnet-playground/README.md

 - [X] Create new bitcoin.conf and lnd.conf on start
 - [X] REGTEST
 - [X]  Create multiple lnd nodes for regtest
-- [ ]  Connect 3 nodes on regtest to create a lightning network
+- [X]  Connect 3 nodes on regtest to create a lightning network
 - [X]  Config file for fast configuration start-up -> gen new docker-compose.yml
 - [ ]  Make a multi-hop payment in jupyter notebook
 - [ ]  Tor on testnet
 - [ ]  Connect testnet node with N new peers
 - [ ]  Send sats on your testnet mobile wallet over LN
 - [ ]  Submarine swap on regtest using python
+- [ ]  Recurrent payment on regtest using python

+## Donation

+Please consider to donate some satoshis if you like this project and encourage me to develop more.

+Lightning Network Address:
+`wallyyy@ln.tips`